tum-esi/common-coding-conventions/Readme.md

 ### Keep all scopes (file/class/function) small and sorted.

 Define subprograms and variables in the smallest scope possible and limit their exposure to external code.
-Put all declarations at the beginning of each scope and initialize variables directly at the declaration.
+Put declarations at the beginning of each scope and initialize variables directly at the declaration.
 Do not reuse variables in nested scopes or for different purposes.

 ### Express ideas in code: use domain-specific names.